HumanRightsWatch/HRW-gen-MENA-Lebanon-electricity_public/README.md

 # Human Rights Watch analysis of the rights to electricity, food, and social protection in Lebanon

-## Quantitative analyses from the Human Rights Watch reports  ["Lebanon: Rising Poverty, Hunger Amid Economic Crisis"](https://www.hrw.org/news/2022/12/12/lebanon-rising-poverty-hunger-amid-economic-crisis) and ["“Cut Off From Life Itself” Lebanon’s Failure on the Right to Electricity"](https://www.hrw.org/node/384159)
+## Quantitative analyses from the Human Rights Watch reports  ["Lebanon: Rising Poverty, Hunger Amid Economic Crisis"](https://www.hrw.org/news/2022/12/12/lebanon-rising-poverty-hunger-amid-economic-crisis) and ["'Cut Off From Life Itself' Lebanon’s Failure on the Right to Electricity"](https://www.hrw.org/node/384159).